Sign In / Sign Out

 Cronkite News – Phoenix is an immersive professional program in which students polish their skills in a cutting-edge newsroom covering important stories across the state of Arizona.

-Students work with professional editors and producers in the heart of nation’s sixth largest city.
+Students work with professional editors and producers in the heart of nation’s fifth-largest city.
 They pitch story ideas, get assignments and report and produce multimedia stories on deadline under the direction of professional editors for Cronkite News, the news division of Arizona PBS.

 Their packages are published on Cronkite News at http://cronkitenews.azpbs.org/ and also regularly appear in more than 30 professional news outlets statewide.
 Some are distributed nationwide through an agreement with Tribune News Service, and others air on the school’s award-winning student weekday newscast that is carried on Arizona PBS and reaches 1.9 million homes across Arizona.